+Geography GCSE

-Syllabus Number Geography GCSE 8035 Exam Board AQA Course Content Unit 1: Living with the physical environment 3.1.1 Section A: The challenge of natural hazards: Climate change, tectonic and weather hazards 3.1.2 Section B: The living world: Ecosystems, deserts and rainforests 3.1.3 Section C: Physical landscapes in the UK: UK landscapes, rivers and coasts Unit 2: Challenges in the human environment 3.2.1 Section A: Urban issues and challenges 3.2.2 Section B: The changing economic world 3.2.3 Section C: The challenge of resource management: Water issues Unit 3: Geographical applicati Unit 3: Geographical applications The geographical applications unit is designed to be synoptic in that students will be required to draw together knowledge, understanding and skills from the full course of study.
+Syllabus Number 8035

+Exam Board AQA

+Unit 1: Living with the physical environment

+- 3.1.1 Section A: The challenge of natural hazards: Climate change, tectonic and weather hazards - 3.1.2 Section B: The living world: Ecosystems, deserts and rainforests - 3.1.3 Section C: Physical landscapes in the UK: UK landscapes, rivers and coasts

+Unit 2: Challenges in the human environment

+- 3.2.1 Section A: Urban issues and challenges - 3.2.2 Section B: The changing economic world - 3.2.3 Section C: The challenge of resource management: Water issues

+Unit 3: Geographical applications

+The geographical applications unit is designed to be synoptic in that students will be required to draw together knowledge, understanding and skills from the full course of study.
 It is an opportunity for students to show their breadth of understanding and an evaluative appreciation of the interrelationships between different aspects of geographical study.
-Students will answer questions based on an issue described by a pre-release booklet and questions based on the fieldwork which they will have completed over the course of the GCSE. fieldwork which they will have fieldwork which they will have Course Structure Course Structure Year 9: Geographical skills Physical landscapes: Riv Physical landscapes: Co Living world: Hot deser Living world: Rainforest vers basts ts Course Structure Year 9: Geographical skills Physical landscapes: Riv Physical landscapes: Co Living world: Hot deser vers basts ts ts ts ts Course Structure Year 9: Geographical skills Physical landscapes: Riv Physical landscapes: Co Living world: Hot deser Living world: Rainforest Year 10: Hazards: Tectonic haza Hazards: Weather haza Urban issues and challe vers basts ts ts ts ts
+Students will answer questions based on an issue described by a pre-release booklet and questions based on the fieldwork which they will have completed over the course of the GCSE.

+Year 9:

+- Geographical skills

+- Physical landscapes: Rivers

+- Physical landscapes: Coasts

+- Living world: Hot deserts

+- Living world: Rainforests

+Year 10:

+- Hazards: Tectonic hazards

+- Hazards: Weather hazards

+- Urban issues and challenges

+- Fieldwork (summer term)

+Year 11:

+- The changing economic world

+- The challenge of resource management

+- Unit 3 preparation